 “Compounding happens when earnings on your savings are reinvested to generate their own earnings,” says Kate Ryan, a director of investment solutions at TIAA.
 “Those, in turn, are reinvested to generate their own earnings and so on.
-So over time, compounding can add a lot of value because you have more time periods — more earnings — and those earnings are ‘earning earnings.’”
+Over time, compounding can add a lot of value because you have more earnings and those earnings are ‘earning earnings.’”

-In a way, the way compound interest works is similar to how a successful person worked hard to be good at what they do, says Eugenie George, author of Our Money Stories: A Six Week No B.S.
+The way compound interest works is similar to how a successful person worked hard to be good at what they do, says Eugenie George, author of Our Money Stories: A Six Week No B.S.
 Financial Wellness Plan.
-For instance, celebrity chefs don’t typically turn into industry heavyweights overnight — before being in the public eye, they train for years to make a name for themselves.
+For instance, celebrity chefs don’t typically turn into industry heavyweights overnight.
+Before being in the public eye, they work for years to make a name for themselves.

 Now is as good a time as any to sit down with your budget and figure out how to start (or boost) your retirement savings.
 Investor.gov has a calculator that allows you to test out different saving scenarios that work for your financial situation.

-Another perk of getting started sooner rather than later: It can be smart to invest during a market correction (like the one we’re seeing now) since “it makes the compounding more effective,” says Ryan.
+Another perk of starting sooner?
+It’s smart to invest during a market correction since “it makes the compounding more effective,” says Ryan.
 “They’re able to buy more shares when they’re [priced] lower.
 So when the price goes up, it compounds even more.”

 One compound interest example from Ryan: Let’s say Sarah, age 20, invested $1,000 today.
-If she didn’t touch it until she retired at age 70, her money could increase by 32 times — meaning she could end up with around $32,000.
-(This assumes a 7.2 percent growth rate, which Ryan says is reasonable “based on the historical, long-term returns of U.S. large-cap stocks.”)
+If she didn’t touch it until she retired at age 70, her money could increase by 32 times.
+This means she could end up with around $32,000.
+(This assumes a 7.2 percent growth rate, which Ryan says is reasonable).

-But what if Sarah waited another 10 years — until she was 30 years old — to invest that $1,000 and leave it be until retirement?
+But what if Sarah waited another 10 years to invest that $1,000 and leave it be until retirement?
 In that case, she’d only end up with half as much as above — just $16,000.
 And if she waited until 40?
 That’d cut the amount she’d be left with in half again: around $8,000.

 In another compound interest example from Ryan, let’s look at two different people saving and investing for retirement.

 Let’s say 25-year-old Carolina and 45-year-old Andy each save $30,000 over a period of 20 years.
-(For the first 10 years, they each save $1,000 annually, and for the second 10 years, they each save $2,000 annually.)
+(For the first 10 years, they each save $1,000 annually.
+For the second 10 years, they each save $2,000 annually.)
 We’ll assume a 6 percent annual return and that they made their contributions at year-end.

-In this scenario, Carolina starts saving at age 25 and stops at 44 — and Andy starts at age 45 and stops at 64.
-Even though they saved the same amount and earned the same rate of return, when Carolina turns 65, she’ll have $110,000 more in her nest egg than Andy did when he turned 65.
+In this scenario, Carolina starts saving at age 25 and stops at 44.
+Andy starts at age 45 and stops at 64.
+Even though they saved the same amount and earned the same rate of return, their earnings are different.
+When Carolina turns 65, she’ll have $110,000 more in her nest egg than Andy did when he turned 65.
 In total, Carolina ends up with $160,300, while Andy ends up with $49,970.